Iran morality police status unclear after ‘closure’ comment

 Since September, there has been a reported decline in the number of morality police officers across Iranian cities and an increase in women walking in public without headscarves, contrary to Iranian law.

-Montazeri, the chief prosecutor, provided no further details about the future of the mortality police or if its closure was nationwide and permanent.
+Montazeri, the chief prosecutor, provided no further details about the future of the morality police or if its closure was nationwide and permanent.
 However he added that Iran’s judiciary will ‘‘continue to monitor behavior at the community level.’’

 In a report by ISNA on Friday, Montazeri was quoted as saying that the government was reviewing the mandatory hijab law.
 “We are working fast on the issue of hijab and we are doing our best to come up with a thoughtful solution to deal with this phenomenon that hurts everyone’s heart,” said Montazeri, without offering details.